aliyun/terraform-provider-alicloud/website/docs/r/slb.html.markdown

 * `period` - (Optional, Available in v1.34.0+) The duration that you will buy the resource, in month.
 It is valid when `instance_charge_type` is `PrePaid`.
 Default to 1.
 Valid values: [1-9, 12, 24, 36].
 * `master_zone_id` - (Optional, ForceNew, Available in v1.36.0+) The primary zone ID of the SLB instance.
 If not specified, the system will be randomly assigned.
 You can query the primary and standby zones in a region by calling the DescribeZone API.
 * `slave_zone_id` - (Optional, ForceNew, Available in v1.36.0+) The standby zone ID of the SLB instance.
 If not specified, the system will be randomly assigned.
 You can query the primary and standby zones in a region by calling the DescribeZone API.
+* `delete_protection` - (Optional, Available in v1.51.0+) Whether enable the deletion protection or not. on: Enable deletion protection. off: Disable deletion protection.
+Default to off.
+Only postpaid instance support this function.
 -> **NOTE:** A "Shared-Performance" instance can be changed to "Performance-guaranteed", but the change is irreversible.

 -> **NOTE:** To change a "Shared-Performance" instance to a "Performance-guaranteed" instance, the SLB will have a short probability of business interruption (10 seconds-30 seconds).
 Advise to change it during the business downturn, or migrate business to other SLB Instances by using GSLB before changing.